 Next up, legal changes.
 Occasionally, there could be legal or legislative changes to your business that affect how your company operates.
-A great current event of this would the issues with tracking codes from Facebook.
-In addition, the consideration from U.S. politicians that big tech is monopolized and should be broken up.
+A great current event of this would be the issues with tracking codes from Facebook.
+In addition, the consideration from U.S. politicians is that big tech is monopolized and should be broken up.

-It is important to conduct competitor research on a routine basis so you are constantly aware of how your competition is adapting to their environments.
+It is important to conduct competitor research on a routine basis so you are constantly aware of how your competitors is adapting to their environments.
 This helps you stay on top of their changes so you can adjust your business as well if needed.